SAP-samples/btp-build-resilient-apps/tutorials/13-SetupAppAutoscaler/README.md

     ```

-7. Go the SAP BTP Cockpit, select the BusinessPartnerVerification-srv application and Select **View credentials**.
+7. Go the SAP BTP Cockpit, select the BPVerification-srv application and Select **View credentials**.
 Note down the **url, clientid and clientsecret**.
 You are going to use them in the next step to generate a JWT Token, which will allow you hit the secured endpoints of the CAP application from Locust.
    ![Postman access token](images/as10.png)

 8. Use Postman (or curl or any other tool) to get an access token from the UAA instance.

    - *Authorization Type:* OAuth 2.0
    - *Grant Type:* Password Credentials
-   - *Access Token URL:* BusinessPartnerVerification-srv -> url
+   - *Access Token URL:* BPVerification-srv -> url
      > Note: Please Add "/oauth/token" at the end of url
-   - *Client ID:* BusinessPartnerVerification-srv -> clientid
+   - *Client ID:* BPVerification-srv -> clientid
-   - *Client Secret:* BusinessPartnerVerification-srv -> clientsecret
+   - *Client Secret:* BPVerification-srv -> clientsecret
    - *Username:* SAP BTP email
    - *Password:* SAP BTP password
    ![Postman access token](images/as01.png)